aleen42/PersonalWiki/Programming/JavaScript/Framework/underscore/array_like/array_like.md

 The answer is so simple.
 If an object has the property `length`, it's assumed as array-like objects.
 According to https://tc39.github.io/ecma262/#sec-number.max_safe_integer, `Math.pow(2, 53) - 1` is equal to `Number.MAX_SAFE_INTEGER`, which represents for the maximum of a safe integer value.

+> Note that: the maximum of the length of an array or an array-like object is `Math.pow(2, 32) - 1`.

 As defined, **NodeLists**, **HTML Collections**, and **Strings** all belong to array-like objects.

 When it comes to converting them into a real array, the most simple way is to create a new array and push all items into it: